History of the Bradford Bulls: Northern Union and the Great Betrayal 1896–1907

 Bradford were initially successful in the new world of professional rugby and reached the 1898 Challenge Cup Final, before losing 7–0 to Batley at Leeds.
 Bradford also won the Yorkshire Senior Competition in 1899–1900 and again in 1900–01.
 In 1903–04, Bradford finished level on points with Salford at the top of the league and then won the resulting play-off, 5–0.

 Neighbouring club Manningham ran into financial difficulties and, despite a summer archery contest that generated enough money to ensure their survival, its members were persuaded to change to association football.
-The club was invited to join the Football League in 1903, in an attempt to introduce soccer to the rugby-dominated region, and the newly renamed Bradford City AFC was voted into full membership of the Second Division without playing a game of soccer, having a team or being able to guarantee a ground.
+The club was invited to join the Football League in 1903, in an attempt to introduce football to the rugby-dominated region, and the newly renamed Bradford City AFC was voted into full membership of the Second Division without playing a game, having a team or being able to guarantee a ground.

 Bradford won the first division championship in 1904.
 In 1905–06, Bradford's rugby team beat Salford 5–0 to win the Challenge Cup and were runners-up in the Championship.
 The following season winning the Yorkshire Cup 8–5 against Hull Kingston Rovers.

 That same year, the Northern Union made changes to the game's laws reducing teams from 15 to 13-a-side later and the play-the-ball was introduced after a tackle.
 Bradford did not adapt well to these new laws and by late December, the club had slid to 24th place out of 27 and lost £500.
 Gates were several thousand lower than those of the newly formed Bradford City FC.
 In desperation, the Bradford applied for readmission to the Rugby Football Union which was granted in March 1907 provided that all professional players were excluded from the club.